matpandino/avantstay-code-challenge/README.md

 The goal of this test is to check how you'd handle day-to-day tasks at AvantStay.

-It should be implemented using React and you can use `create-react-app` to start it.
+It should be implemented using React and you can use `create-react-app` or `next.js` as base framework.

 ## What's gonna be taken into consideration?